OWDM/BrainTumorClassifier/README.md

 3. **Thresholding for Feature Extraction**: Use thresholding techniques to highlight important features within the images.
 4. **Developing and Training a CNN Model**: Design a CNN architecture and train the model on the preprocessed images for classification.

-## Installation and Usage

-Instructions for setting up the project and using the toolkit will go here.
-Include steps for installing dependencies, downloading the dataset, and running the main code.

 ## Dataset

 This project uses a dataset of 248 MRI images available on Kaggle at [this link](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection).
 The dataset includes images classified as either having a tumor or not, presenting a unique challenge due to its limited size.

-## Contributing

-We welcome contributions to the BrainTumorClassifier project!
-If you're interested in helping, please take a look at our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to submit pull requests, report issues, or suggest enhancements.